opnsense/docs/source/manual/dhcp.rst

 Always make sure  :doc:`Router advertisements </manual/radvd>` are properly configured before debugging DHCPv6 issues, these two daemons depend on eachother.

+If a Prefix Delegation Range is specified, downstream routers may request prefixes (IA_PD).
+Routing a delegated prefix to a downstream router requires OPNsense to be aware of the router's IPv6 WAN address.
+This can be achieved in two ways:

+* **Dynamic DHCPv6 address lease**: If an address range is specified in the DHCPv6 service settings and the downstream router requests both an address (IA_NA) and prefix (IA_PD), the prefix will be routed to the leased address.
+* **Static mapping**: If the DUID of an active prefix lease matches the DUID of a DHCPv6 static mapping, the delegated prefix will be unconditionally routed to the static mapping's IPv6 address.
+The DHCPv6 service doesn't have to be configured with an address range and the downstream router doesn't have to request an address.
+The address in the static mapping may be a GUA, ULA or link-local address.
+This allows downstream prefix delegation to routers which only request a prefix, not an address.

 -------------------------
 Advanced settings
 -------------------------